Phased Progressive Learning with Coupling-Regulation-Imbalance Loss for Imbalanced Data Classification: Conclution

-In this paper, two end-to-end methods are proposed: phased progressive learning (PPL) scheduler and coupling-regulation-imbalance (CRI) loss.
-In order to alleviate the problem of data bias or domain shift that is caused by two-stage approaches, PPL adopts a smooth transition from the general pattern of representation learning to classifier training, thereby facilitating classifier learning without harming the representation learning of the network.
-The datasets are more imbalanced or smaller and the PPL is more effective.
-At the same time, CRI loss can deal with the problem of quantity imbalance more effectively, limiting huge losses from outliers and regulating focus-of-attention in different classification difficulties.
-The methods in this paper have served to improve performance on various benchmark vision tasks, can be nested in other methods and offer inspiration for future studies.
+In this paper, two methods are proposed: phased progressive learning (PPL) schedule and coupling-regulation-imbalance (CRI) loss.
+To alleviate the problem of data bias or domain shift that is caused by two-stage approaches, PPL adopts a smooth transition from the general pattern of representation learning to classifier training, thereby facilitating classifier learning without harming the representation learning of the network.
+The larger imbalances or fewer samples the datasets are, the more effective PPL will be.
+At the same time, CRI loss can more effectively deal with the problem of quantity imbalance, limiting huge losses from outliers and keeping the focus-of-attention on different classification difficulties.
+The methods in this paper have served to improve performance on various benchmark vision tasks, can be nested in other methods, and we will further develop our method for specific object detection and semantic segmentation tasks in the future.

+\bio{pic1.jpg} Liang Xu received the BS degree from North China Electric Power University in 2020.
+He is currently pursuing the Ph.D. degree at the University of Science and Technology of China (USTC), and his current research interests include deep learning and multi-organ intelligent interaction. \endbio